Safari Under Glass

 Andrews didn’t limit herself to cold cream, here appearing in a 1927 ad for Simmons mattresses…

 Margaret Frances Andrews was a noted dog breeder, seen above at the Newport Dog Show around 1915; below, Andrews had a small role in the 1920 Mary Pickford film Way Down East.
-Andrews, at left, was credited as “Mrs. Morgan Belmont.”
+Andrews—seen at left, she was credited as “Mrs. Morgan Belmont.”

 …and we move on to this sad little ad from the back pages, featuring something called “Peeko,” which apparently mimicked the flavors of Rye, Gin and Rum…it must have tasted awful…